gocd/docs.go.cd/content/installation/ssl_tls/end_to_end_transport_security.md

 * `NONE` (the default) will disable all SSL/TLS verification.
 * `NO_VERIFY_HOST` will perform certificate check, but ignore verification of the server hostname.
 * `FULL` will perform complete certificate validation.

+## The `-sslCertificate` option

+For performing mutual TLS between the GoCD agent and server, specify the certificate (in PEM format) that the agent should use to authenticate with the HTTPs server.

+## The `-sslPrivateKey` option

+For performing mutual TLS between the GoCD agent and server, specify the private key (in PEM format) that the agent should use to authenticate with the HTTPs server.

+## The `-sslPrivateKeyPassphraseFile` option

+If the private key is encrypted using a passphrase, specify the file that contains the passphrase.

 ## Configuring the agent